rwxrob/boost/README.md

 learning out of their heads --- and start learning and thinking like a "hacker."

-* 18 Weeks (May/4-Aug/27): Tech Tools, Practices, and Programming
+## What specific skills will I learn?

 The Boost focuses on upskilling a basic computer user into a entry-level engineer proficient with the Linux terminal, bash scripting, basic Go programming, and just enough Git and Web development to create and maintain a basic portfolio web site.

-Here's a sample of some specific topics:
+The rest is up to you.

 * Use a Mac iTerm2 terminal with brew
 * Use Windows terminal with Git Bash on Windows